 Goldwyn tracks the academic progress of all students termly.
-Other progress data is reviewed up to three times per year, although this may be more frequent if there are particular concerns about a student's well-being or engagement in learning.
+All progress data is reviewed up to three times per year, through Student Progress Reviews, although this may be more frequent if there are particular concerns about a student's well-being or engagement in learning.

 Students progress towards achieving their EHCP outcomes are reported to Governors three times a year.
-Provision planning and targets are discussed with the student and their parents or carers three times a year, in line with the Code of Practice.
+Provision planning and targets are discussed with the student and their parents or carers at least three times a year, in line with the Code of Practice, although this may be more frequent if it is felt that changes need to be made to a student's provision.